How 1:1 Net Metering Works

 - Cloudy Day: Your home generates 5 kWh, uses 10 kWh, and draws 5 kWh from the grid using your stored credits — at no cost.

 In Pennsylvania, 1:1 net metering is currently the standard.
 However, as more solar comes online, it's possible this incentive could be curtailed in the future — as it has been in California and other states.
-The good news: once you sign your PECO interconnection agreement, you are grandfathered into the net metering policy in place at that time.
+While Pennsylvania has historically respected existing interconnection agreements, there is no formal guarantee that current net metering terms will remain unchanged indefinitely.
+Going solar sooner rather than later means you benefit from today's favorable policy.

 Contact Pennstar Solar at 610-900-6405 for a free estimate and to start earning net metering credits from your solar panels.